chmc/ruuvi-dashboard/README.md

 # ruuvi-dashboard

-Collect RuuviTag info, React app and Raspberry pi
+Collect RuuviTag info, run system on Raspberry Pi and visualize using React app

 Inspired of this article
 https://teuvovaisanen.fi/2019/09/09/ruuvitag-raspberry-pi-ja-telegram-bot/